Understand health & safety

 Hazards in the workplace

-Guidance on the use of safety glass, preventing trips and testing electrical products.
+Consider the risks in your workplace, with this guidance on the use of safety glass, preventing slips and trips and electrical equipment.

 Safety management

-Your legal obligations under the Management of Health and Safety at Work Regulations 1999.
+Know your legal obligations under the Management of Health and Safety at Work Regulations 1999 and how to carry out a risk assessment.

 How to control risks at work

-This HSE online toolbox can help you to control risks in the workplace, including electrical safety and workplace transport.
+Use this Health and Safety Executive (HSE) online toolbox to help you control risks in the workplace, including fire and electrical safety and workplace transport.